min2ha/ukwa-site/content/target/37988/index.en.md

   "subject": "Muslims, Trust and Cultural Dialogue"
 }

-# Everday Muslim: a celebration of Muslim heritage in the UK

 Everyday Muslim is a long-term project to create a central archive of Muslim lives, arts, education and cultures from across the UK.